 - Remember - you don't have to drink to have a good time.

-Cruising and planning hook-up's online is great fun, but we know a lot of nasty stuff can happen and it’s best to be aware.
+Cruising online is great fun, but we know a lot of nasty stuff can happen and it’s best to be aware.
+Knowledge is power!
 We’ve got a resource on keeping yourself safer online and red flags to look out for, click here.

 Going solo